Knox College has begun the first phase of a multi-year campus-wide accessibility study on its facilities! Acc...

 Explore other majors & minors

-Associate Professor of History; Chair Integrated International Studies
+Associate Professor in Modern Languages-German; Chair of International Studies

 2 East South Street